-There are five sets of steps involved in creating a Conversation:
+There are five main steps involved in creating a Conversation:

 - Define the target audience for your Conversation and set the Conversation trigger rules.

 - Select custom goals to report the engagement or conversion of users following exposure to the Conversation.